robbiekruszynski/ist_bridge_2023/README.md

 # SaferBridge - Trust Minimized L2 Bridge
 <!-- # Via <img width=24 height=24 style="margin-left:-20px" src="src/assets/images/logo-via.png"> - Trust Minimized L2 Bridge
 # ViaDuck <img width=24 height=24 style="margin-left:-20px" src="src/assets/images/logo-duck-bg.png"> - Trust Minimized L2 Bridge -->
-Unlike all other L2 to L2 cross chain bridges, SaferBridge transfers funds directly via L1 using the L2s native message passing, and doesn't rely on any relayers or LPs.
+Unlike all other L2 to L2 cross-chain bridges, SaferBridge transfers funds directly via L1 using the L2s native message passing, and doesn't rely on any relayers or LPs.
 Additionally, because of it's design, you can always force your transaction, and don't have to trust any 3rd party.

-We did not build L2 ecosystems to use cross chain bridges, the whole point was to maintain trust assumptions.
+We did not build L2 ecosystems to use 3rd party cross-chain bridges, the whole point was to maintain trust assumptions.

 ## What's Wrong With Current 3rd Party L2 Bridges?